Vijayganeshsrinivasan/Live-plot-of-speed-and-time-to-understand-congestion-in-New-York/README.md

 ```
 Sodapy could be installed as `pip install sodapy`.
 For more details on Sodapy read the documentation mentioned in **Things to do before executing this program or learning this program**

-For more
-- *NOTE:  If a package does not come pre-installed with Anaconda, you'll need to provide instructions for installing that package here.*

 We then import data from [insert name of data source].
 We print the data to allow us to verify what we've imported:
 ```